HappyPedestrian/havue/docs/en/components/drag-and-scale.md

-# Drag and Scale
+# Drag And Scale

 Operate elements to move within the parent container and perform scaling.

 ## Installation

 ::: info
-If you need to use other components, please refer to[Full Components Installation](./index.md)
+If you need to use other components, please refer to [Full Components Installation](./index.md)
 :::

 To install this component individually, run the following command: